EvgeniiZorin/Handbook_Databases/SQL.md

 SELECT * FROM courses WHERE course LIKE '_lgorithms';
 -- Find any clients who are an LLC
 SELECT * FROM client WHERE client_name LIKE '%LLC';
+-- Case insensitive
--- Find employees born in october
+SELECT * FROM client WHERE LOWER(client_name) LIKE 'david' -- Find employees born in october
 SELECT * FROM employee WHERE birth_date LIKE '____-10-%';